Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 #### Aggregated Dependency Output

-If you do enable dependency aggregation then you can expect the following behaviour to occur.
+If you do enable dependency aggregation then you can expect the following behavior to occur.
 If the file `A.js` contains:

 ```javascript
 var a = 1;